9 Habitual Things I Do To Save Money

 After creating your SMART goals, make an action plan to help you implement your goals.

 Think about both your short-term and long-term needs and set yourself up with something that works for you.
 (Hint: this Planner is helpful to see the big picture and for day-to-day use.)

 For example, have you thought about saving money in a retirement account or an emergency fund?
 By saving money in one of these accounts you are protecting yourself from risky financial situations in the future.

-Related Post: Emergency Fund – Everything You Need to Know
+Related resource: Emergency Fund – Everything You Need to Know

 4. Automate your finances